 - Parts belonging to the moving object don’t have a large residual, because of the lack of texture (e.g. the center/front of the van).

 - Parts not belonging to the moving object do have a large residual, because the object occludes them (e.g. the vegetation to the left of the van).

-If we accumulate enough image frames from the sequence it might be possible to disambiguate the regions with large residuals that are due to occlusion from those belonging to the moving object.
+If we accumulate enough image frames from the sequence it might be possible to disambiguate between regions with large residuals that are due to occlusion and those belonging to the moving object.
 It may also be possible to accumulate all the pixels belonging to the moving object even if they don’t have much texture.
 We didn’t attempt that here but it would be interesting for future work.
 Additionally, this doesn’t admit real-time operation since we need to accumulate several, potentially many, frames before we’re able to accumulate sufficient information.

 The core algorithm is as follows: